Rinoahu/SwiftOrtho/README.md

 -I: inflation parameter only for mcl.

 \>: output file.
-This file contains severl rows.
+This file contains several rows.
 Each row stands for an orthology group.
 In each row, there are gene identifiers of same or different species.
 For example:

 		A|a1	A|a2	B|b1	C|c1	D|d1
 		A|a3	B|b3	C|c3